pascallanger/DIY-Multiprotocol-TX-Module/README.md

 ###Schematic
 ![Screenshot](http://static.rcgroups.net/forums/attachments/4/0/8/5/8/3/a8443844-119-multiprotocol_diagram_rotary_serial_2.jpg)

+Notes:
-Attention: All modules are 3.3V only, never power them with 5V.
+- Attention: All modules are 3.3V only, never power them with 5V.
+- For serial, the dial switch is not needed and the bind button optionnal

 ###Radio integration
 You can 3D print your box (details [here](http://www.rcgroups.com/forums/showpost.php?p=33294140&postcount=2034)):